rust-lang/book/second-edition/src/ch12-02-reading-a-file.md

 it in.
 Third, we call `read_to_string` on our file handle and pass a mutable reference to `contents` as an argument.

-After those lines, we've again added temporary `println!` that prints out the value in `contents` after we've read the file so we can check that our program is working so far.
+After those lines, we've again added a temporary `println!` that prints out the value in `contents` after we've read the file so we can check that our program is working so far.